rv816/copysc/README.txt

     $ sudo apt-get install xsel

 *Windows*
-^^^^^^^^^
+'''''''''

 Install Linux or buy a Mac and see above.

-*Forgive my rudeness.
+*I kid.
 I'm sure it's possible, but I don't have the faintest idea how Windows works* *My hunch is that the below instructions might be helpful:*

 1. Find out the absolute path of the module as follows:
    ``C:\>python -c 'import copysc; print(copysc.__path__[0])'``

+2. Copy the output of **Step 1** to the clipboard.
-2. Copy that path and add it to your PATH variable on windows.
+3. Add the path you copied above to your PATH variable on windows as
+   follows: > From the desktop, right click the My Computer icon. > 1.
+   Choose Properties from the context menu. > 2.
+Click the Advanced tab (Advanced system settings link in Vista). > 3.
+Click Environment Variables.
+You should see something that looks like this: |environ| >
+   4. Select "Path" and click "Edit". > 5.
+In Windows 10, you should see something like this: |win10|. > 6.
+Click "New" and add the directory you copied above > - **IMPORTANT**: If you have Windows XP, 7, or 8, you will need to edit the text of ``PATH`` diretly.
+Instead of Step 5 above, you will need to add a semicolon (";") at the end of the value currently assigned to the ``PATH`` variable, and **then** paste teh value you copied above in Step 2. > 7.
+Save the results and go back to the "Envornmnetal Variables" window you saw in **Step 3**. > 8.
+   Select "PATHEXT" and click "Edit".
+(Note: if it's not there, create it as a new system variable.) > 9.
+Click "New" and add ".py" (without the quotes).
+This tells windows to treat files ending in ".py" as an executible, so you can simply type "copyscreen" from the command line.
+If you do not want to do this (it is harmless), you will simply need to type copyscreen.py instead of copyscreen when using the utility.

+Note: PATH just has a list of directories to search when you type a command at the Command Prompt, so that if you type "copyscreen" at the command line, it will search the list of directories assigned to the PATH variable above.

 --------------